NickyThreeNames/blog_settings/content/articles/class_review.md

 {% img [election] /images/elections.jpg [width 100 [height 100]] [election | " " [" "]] %}

-Tldr; Great class, learned a lot!
+tl;dr Great class, learned a lot!

 [Persuasion Analytics and Targeting](http://www.statistics.com/persuasion-analytics/) taught by [Ken Strasma](http://www.statistics.com/mr-ken-strasma), covers campaign micro-targeting theory, and application using real (anonymized) campaign data.
 Using actual camapign data, including candidate and partisanship IDs, demographic data, and commercial data, really made this class great (even for an old political hack like me).
 In the class you build partisanship, candidate, and persuadability models.
 Additionally, there is great material on evaluating models, measuring impact, and strategy of how and when to use different models during a campaign.